Welcome to Interlibrary Loan Services

 About Interlibrary Loan| ^ top

-Interlibrary Loan assists The University of Southern Mississippi faculty, staff, currently enrolled students, and current Southern Miss Alumni Association members by requesting library materials not available at USM from other institutions.
-Undergraduate students are limited to five book requests at one time.
+Interlibrary Loan assists The University of Southern Mississippi faculty, staff, currently enrolled students, members of the Friends of University Libraries, and current Southern Miss Alumni Association members by requesting library materials not available at USM from other institutions.
+Undergraduate students, members of the Friends, and members of the Alumni Association are limited to five book requests at one time.
 Whether an item will be lent by another library is dependent on the policies of that library.
 Most libraries will lend books, microfilm, and other monographic materials.
-Journal articles are sent as pdf files.
+Journal articles are sent as PDF files.
 Items that may be difficult to obtain include:

 Entire issues or volumes of periodicals